Total order: Chains

 The term chain is sometimes defined as a synonym for a totally ordered set, but it is generally used for referring to a subset of a partially ordered set that is totally ordered for the induced order.
 Typically, the partially ordered set is a set of subsets of a given set that is ordered by inclusion, and the term is used for stating properties of the set of the chains.
 This high number of nested levels of sets explains the usefulness of the term.

 A common example of the use of chain for referring to totally ordered subsets is Zorn's lemma which asserts that, if every chain in a partially ordered set X has an upper bound in X, then X contains at least one maximal element.
-Zorn's lemma is commonly used with X being a set of subsets; in this case, the upperbound is obtained by proving that the union of the elements of a chain in X is in X. This is the way that is generally used to prove that a vector space has Hamel bases and that a ring has maximal ideals.
+Zorn's lemma is commonly used with X being a set of subsets; in this case, the upper bound is obtained by proving that the union of the elements of a chain in X is in X. This is the way that is generally used to prove that a vector space has Hamel bases and that a ring has maximal ideals.

 In some contexts, the chains that are considered are order isomorphic to the natural numbers with their usual order or its opposite order.
 In this case, a chain can be identified with a monotone sequence, and is called an ascending chain or a descending chain, depending whether the sequence is increasing or decreasing.

 A partially ordered set has the descending chain condition if every descending chain eventually stabilizes.
 For example, an order is well founded if it has the descending chain condition.
 Similarly, the ascending chain condition means that every ascending chain eventually stabilizes.
 For example, a Noetherian ring is a ring whose ideals satisfy the ascending chain condition.

 In other contexts, only chains that are finite sets are considered.
 In this case, one talks of a finite chain, often shortened as a chain.
 In this case, the length of a chain is the number of inequalities (or set inclusions) between consecutive elements of the chain; that is, the number minus one of elements in the chain.
 Thus a singleton set is a chain of length zero, and an ordered pair is a chain of length one.
 The dimension of a space is often defined or characterized as the maximal length of chains of subspaces.
 For example, the dimension of a vector space is the maximal length of chains of linear subspaces, and the Krull dimension of a commutative ring is the maximal length of chains of prime ideals.

 "Chain" may also be used for some totally ordered subsets of structures that are not partially ordered sets.
 An example is given by regular chains of polynomials.
 Another example is the use of "chain" as a synonym for a walk in a graph.